Ibrahim227/alx-system_engineering-devops/command_line_for_the_win/README.md

 STEPS I followed:

+task0:
 RESOLVE the challenge to challenge 9;
 take screenshot;
 Connected to SFTP server with my local terminal;
-change the remote working diretory from / to /root/alx-system_engineering-devops/command_line_for_the_win/
+change the remote working diretory from / to /root/alx-system_engineering-devops/command_line_for_the_win/ activate the network sharing within my computer

+task 1:
+resolve the challenge to challenge No 18 take a screenshot of the challenge copy to my local machine and use : the 'put' comd from 'sftp' to upload the screenshot file to my github repo /root/alx-system_engineering-devops/command_line_for_the_win/